 The exception was one juvenile bison bull that dispersed east of the reintroduction zone in 2021 and curiously approached several horses in camps, making the owners nervous.
-He subsequently continued on his way without causing harm but was later destroyed by Parks Canada staff in accordance with the Bison Excursion Plan, due to his continued eastward movements outside of the Park.
+The bull subsequently continued without causing harm but was later destroyed by Parks Canada staff in accordance with the Bison Excursion Plan, due to his continued eastward movements outside of the park.

-2.2.3 Response to Citizen Engagement & Stewardship Programs
+2.1.3 Response to Citizen Engagement & Stewardship Programs